shakacode/bootstrap-loader/README.md

 * Building custom web and mobile (React Native) applications.
 We typically work with a technical founder or CTO and instantly provide a full development team including designers.
 * Migrating **Angular** + Rails to React + Rails.
 You can see an example of React on Rails and our work converting Angular to React on Rails at [egghead.io](https://egghead.io/browse/frameworks).
 * Augmenting your team to get your product completed more efficiently and quickly.

-My article "[Why Hire ShakaCode?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9)" provides additional details about our projects.

-If any of this resonates with you, please email me, [justin@shakacode.com](mailto:justin@shakacode.com).
-I offer a free half-hour project consultation, on anything from React on Rails to any aspect of web or mobile application development for both consumer and enterprise products.

-We are [looking to hire](http://www.shakacode.com/about/#work-with-us) like-minded developers that wish to work on our projects, including [Hawaii Chee](https://www.hawaiichee.com).

 I appreciate your attention and sharing of these offerings with anybody that we can help.
 Your support allows me to bring you and your team [front-end happiness in the Rails world](https://www.youtube.com/watch?v=SGkTvKRPYrk).